insidegui/MultipeerKit/README.md

 transceiver.broadcast(payload)
 ```

-For more information on how to use MultipeerKit, check the Swift files in the Public API folder, I tried my best to document all important aspects of using the framework.
+For more information on how to use MultipeerKit, check out the [documentation](https://multipeerkit.rambo.codes).

 ## Integrating